useMintBurn Hook

 isProcessing is derived from the union of these four flags and is the recommended signal for disabling UI buttons and showing processing labels.

-To support mobile flows, the hook integrates with the WalletConnect store:
+To support mobile flows, the hook uses the lightweight deeplink helper:

 - After a write is initiated, if